The Consumer Directed Personal Assistance Program (CDPAP):

 Our Consumer Directed Personal Assistance Program (CDPAP) enables the chronically ill and/or physically disabled individuals manage their personal care services in the comfort of their home.
-Our agency serves as a liaison for the Consumer by managing the payroll and fringe benefits available to the Personal Assistant.
-We do not, however, provide our certified home care workers to the Consumer, who is solely responsible for recruiting and/or hiring a Personal Assistant.
+A service recipient is referred to as a Consumer.
+The aides employed under this program are called Personal Assistants and are paid well and enjoy excellent fringe benefits (more on this below).
+Our agency serves as a liaison for the Consumer by managing the payroll and fringe benefits available to a Personal Assistant.
+We do not, however, provide our certified home care workers to a Consumer, who is solely responsible for recruiting and/or hiring a Personal Assistant.

 A Consumer is responsible for recruiting, interviewing, hiring, training, supervising, scheduling, and, if necessary, disciplining and/or terminating a Personal Assistant to suit his or her needs and lifestyle.
 A Consumer may choose to hire whomever he or she likes with two exceptions: (1.) a spouse or (2.) parents if a Consumer is under 21-years-old.
 For example, a Consumer may hire his or her close relatives such as siblings, cousins, uncle, aunt, grandparents, grandchildren, neighbors, or friends; and starting in year 2016, a Consumer who is 21-years-old or older may hire his or her own parents.
 Consumers may also hire anyone outside of the family or friend circle.
 A Consumer and a Personal Assistant may also reside in the same residence.